kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 ### **5. (5 points) Redo part 3(a) - 3(d) with your favorite deep learning architecture (e.g., introducing batch normalization, introducing dropout in training) to beat the performance of SVM with Gaussian Kernel, i.e., to have a test error rate lower than 1.4%.**
 <br>

 We use Lenet5-like CNN for this question, hereinafter called them lenet.
-We also add dropout and batch-normalization in this question.
+We introduced batch-normalization in this question.

 #### **(a) & (b)**
 <br>